waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### proposal.review_assigned

-Notifies a user that they have been assigned to review a proposal.
+A notification to a reviewer about a new review assignment.

 #### Templates